Realiserad/fish-ai/README.md

 temperature = 0.5
 ```

+### Switch between contexts

+You can switch between different sections in the configuration using the
+`fish_ai_switch_context` command.

 ## 🐾 Data privacy

 When using the plugin, `fish-ai` submits the name of your OS and the